andyping0522/WeChat-MiniProgram-ProjectTT/README.md

 This project is inspired by Junyi Han (UxxHans on github), Rainbow-Cats-Personal-WeChat-MiniProgram, availabe at: https://github.com/UxxHans/Rainbow-Cats-Personal-WeChat-MiniProgram <br>

-With special thanks to Roy Gao for providing Mini Program developer account.
+With special thanks to Roy Gao for providing Mini Program developer account. <br><br>
 Most importantly, thanks for her continous support and love.

 <br><br>